carpentries/instructor-training/_episodes/08-motivation.md

 > This exercise should take about 5 minutes.
 {: .challenge}

-### Inviting Participation
+### Invite Participation

 Motivation is supported by active engagement.
-This allows learners to ask questions, resolving roadblocks quickly, and demonstrate knowledge, building confidence.
-However, in a room full of strangers, most learners will not immediately feel comfortable speaking up, especially when they feel confusion or doubt.
+Participation allows learners to ask questions, resolving roadblocks quickly, and demonstrate knowledge, building confidence.
+It also facilitates learning!
+However, in a room full of strangers, **most learners will not immediately feel comfortable speaking up**, especially when they feel confusion or doubt.
 Creating a motivating classroom means inviting communication and reinforcing that invitation with an attentive response.

 A few ways to invite participation are:

 + **Establishing norms for interaction**.
 This can be done by creating procedures for communication, e.g. turn taking in discussions, passing around a 'talking stick', or encouraging quieter people to contribute.
 Having, discussing, and enforcing a [Code of Conduct](https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html) also provides a framework for positive communication to occur.
 + **Encouraging learners to learn from each other**.
 Working in pairs, or "[pair programming](https://en.wikipedia.org/wiki/Pair_programming)," encourages learners to communicate with each other about their learning process, reinforcing memory and making it more likely that points of confusion will be expressed and resolved.
 This can also address challenges of having a mixture of background experience: asking more advanced learners to help beginner learners is a good way to maximize learning for both.
 In these cases, make sure the less experienced learner is the one doing the typing!
 + **Acknowledging when learners are confused**.
-In addition to rewarding learners for expressing confusion, acknowledging and exploring that confusion will contribute to your growth as an instructor, filling in your expert awareness gaps.
+Acknowledging and exploring confusion with kindness rewards learners for sharing vulnerable information.
+It also helps you examine your expert awareness gaps!
 Formative assessments can be used to pinpoint learners' misunderstandings.
 When learners see that others share their confusion, this helps them develop confidence in sharing their own uncertainties.

-### Encouraging a Growth Mindset
+### Encourage a Growth Mindset

-People vary in how they conceptualize intelligence and skill development.
+People vary in their beliefs about the nature of intelligence and skill development.
 In academic environments, people are often praised as "talented" or having "high ability" in certain areas, and may develop an identity around being a certain "type of person" who has inherent strengths or weaknesses.

-The impact of belief that ability or inteligence is born rather than made -- dubbed a **fixed mindset** by Carol Dweck -- is a continuing topic of research and debate.
-However, in Carpentries workshops we frequently encounter learners who believe that they are not "computational people," and Instructors often report that this fixed mindset interferes with motivation to engage fully with the task of learning to program.
+The impact of belief that ability or inteligence is born rather than made -- dubbed a **fixed mindset** by Carol Dweck -- on the learning process broadly is a continuing topic of research and debate in education communities.
+In Carpentries workshops, we frequently encounter learners who believe that they are not
+"computational people," and Instructors often report that this fixed mindset interferes with motivation to engage fully with the task of learning to program.
 We therefore recommend three types of interventions that have been shown to influence mindset, encouraging learners to believe that ability can be acquired through effort -- a **growth mindset**.

 + **Positive error framing**.
-Errors are an inevitable part of learning any new skill, and they can be particularly intimidating and frustrating when learning to program.
-Many learners will automatically interpret errors as indicators of inability -- adopting a fixed mindset.
-Encouraging learners to understand errors in a positive way -- as an opportunity to learn something they would have missed had they not encountered the error -- reinforces a growth mindset and helps them to stay motivated in the face of challenge.
-Be sure to discuss this with your helpers before a workshop begins, as they are the ones who will most often guide your learners through the process of responding to error they have made.
+Errors are inevitable when learning a new skill.
+However, many learners will automatically interpret errors as indicators of inability -- adopting a fixed mindset.
+Encouraging learners to understand errors in a positive way -- as an opportunity to learn something they would have missed had they not encountered the error -- reinforces a growth mindset and helps them to stay motivated.
+Be sure to discuss this with your helpers, since they are often the 'first responders' to learner mistakes.

 > ## Helping Learners Learn From Mistakes (optional)